BaseMax/GitHubAction-Jekyll-SFTP-Deploy-Password/README.md

-# GitHub Action Jekyll Deploy SFTP With Password
+# GitHub Actions: Deploy Jekyll to SFTP with password

 ### GitHub Actions